SimplisticCode/pptranssmt/README.md

   representation.
 Depends on BAST, Qt5Core, Qt5Xml.

-* PPTRANSSMT: a C++ program to translate POG files to SMTLIB-2.6 format, based on an extension of the pptrans encoding described in the paper [Integrationg SMT solvers in Rodin](http://dx.doi.org/10.3233/SAT190123).
+* PPTRANSSMT: a C++ program to translate POG files to SMTLIB-2.6 format, based on an extension of the pptrans encoding described in the paper [Integrating SMT solvers in Rodin](http://dx.doi.org/10.3233/SAT190123).

 ## COMPILING